 In rating ABCP, we typically review formation and program documents and legal opinions.
-The purpose of our analysis is to determine whether the risks of bankruptcy are sufficiently mitigated, as well as making sure the duties of each party are clear, complete and sufficient to the needs of operating the program.
+The purpose of our analysis is to determine whether the risks of bankruptcy are sufficiently mitigated, as well as making sure the duties of each party are clear, complete and sufficient for the needs of operating the program.

-Generally, conduit sponsors send us notices of amendments to the program documents.
+Conduit sponsors send us notices of amendments to the program documents.
 We may revise our rating opinion of the ABCP in accordance with the materiality of the amendment and its effect on the bankruptcy remoteness of the conduit.
-Conduit corporation documents typically restrict the ability of a conduit to enter into any contractual arrangement without notification to the rating agencies.
-They may also require notice from the rating agencies that any material changes to the structure will not result in a downgrade or withdrawal of the rating.
+Conduit corporation documents typically restrict the ability of a conduit to enter